kkredit/incident-response-procedure/README.md

 #### 2.1.1.9 Prepare Dedicated Forensics Workstations

 Provision workstations dedicated to forensics activities.
-The workstations require protections such that they can (a) perform otherwise dangerous operations and (b) provide detailed logs on the activities they perform.
+The workstations require protections such that they can perform otherwise dangerous operations and provide detailed logs on the activities they perform.
 With an acceptable cost of extra hardware, these workstations support quick recovery and data collection to enable legal action.

 ### 2.1.2 Detection & Analysis